PotentialLabs/meetglow.com/press.md

 ### How Glow Works

 Glow's breakthrough wireless sensor uses magneto-resistive sensing to measure the inductive magnetic fields created as energy flows through the meter box and into the home.
-This type of magneto-resistive sensing was first popularized for consumer use in smart phones, where it was used to sense the magnetic field of the earth for the compass app.
+This type of sensing was first popularized for consumer use in smartphones, where it was used to sense the magnetic field of the earth for the compass app.
 Glow's sensor sends energy data wirelessly to the in-home unit where it is processed and sent to Glow's cloud service.

 Glow analyzes a home’s energy use data to understand how and when it uses energy.
 If it's using more than normal, Glow turns amber, then red.
 When a home is saving money, Glow turns green.
-And if there is extended high usage, like if someone accidentally left the oven or coffee pot on, or the fridge door open, Glow sends a helpful push notification to the user's phone.
+And if there is extended high usage, like if someone accidentally left the oven or coffee pot on or the fridge door open, Glow sends a helpful push notification to the user's phone.
+Users can also set a monthly goal for the energy bill and Glow helps them stay on track.

 ### Why Glow Matters

 Over the past 15 years, the price of energy has consistently outpaced inflation.
-Meanwhile, America’s residential homes, on average, waste almost 40% of the energy that their occupants pay for.
-These factors translate into energy costs for mainstream consumers that more than two thirds (68%) say they feel is exorbitant.
+Meanwhile, America’s residential homes, on average, [waste almost 40%](http://www.cmu.edu/gdi/docs/scoping-the.pdf) of the energy that their occupants pay for.
+These factors translate into energy costs for mainstream consumers that [more than two thirds](https://aytm.com/blog/daily-survey-results/powerwall-survey/) (68%) say they feel is exorbitant.
+In-Home Displays (IHDs) have been shown to be [more engaging than web or app-only](https://arxiv.org/pdf/1605.00962.pdf) interfaces and can [lead to savings of 10% or more](/docs/eemtg082011_c20_hed_customer.pdf).

 Additionally, in light of America pulling out of the Paris Agreement, it is more important than ever for individuals to make personal efforts to reduce their impact on the environment.
 Reduced energy use directly correlates to a decrease in greenhouse gas emissions from energy production.